slakibk/jc.godot3.time-of-day/README.md

 > Optimal reflections are possible with a well-configured reflection probe.
 ------------------------------------

 ## Limitations:
-- You can only get reflections with a reflection probe.
+- You can only get sky reflections with a reflection probe.
-- The sky model and clouds does not have support for altitude variation.

 ## Future:
 - Currently it is experimental, for godot 4 I will improve the plugin(I will use this plugin in my game)

-## Feedback is welcome.
+## Feedback and comments is welcome.
 ------------------------------------

 ## Install:
-- Clone or download the repository.
 - Create a folder called addons in your project.
-- Download the repository and copy and paste the folder "jc.godot3.time-of-day" into that folder.
+- Clone the repository into that folder.
 - Go to Project -> Project Settings -> Plugins and activate the plugin.